marioluquem/pokedex/pokedex/README.md

 - Open the project in Visual Code
 - Run the command "flutter clean"
 - Run the command "flutter pub get"
+- In case of an error with the classes freezed please run the following command: flutter packages pub run build_runner build --delete-conflicting-outputs
 - Press F1 (or CMD+F1) to select the device to use (emulator or physical device)
 - Press F5 (or CMD+F5) to run the project
 - Use the app